DSoftTechnology/ADS-FDA-Pool3/README.md

 ###a) Assigned one leader and gave that person authority and responsibility

 On June 17, 2015, K. Reece, Category 1 Product Manager, was assigned as the team leader, responsible and accountable for the prototype delivery.
 Ms. Reece has the skillset (long time IT project manager and certified Scrum Master) to perform this role.
+Her bio is located in ...ADS-FDA-Pool3/

 ###b) Assembled a multidisciplinary and collaborative team